bugzilla/bugzilla/docs/en/rst/installation.rst

    is a very important detail--it means that the destination directory is the current working directory.

-.. caution:: If you have some extensions installed, you will have to copy them to the new bugzilla directory too.
+.. warning:: If you have some extensions installed, you will have to copy them to the new bugzilla directory too.
 Extensions are located in :file:`bugzilla/extensions/`.
    Only copy those you
    installed, not those managed by the Bugzilla team.